bahrus/for-fetch/README.md

     </body>
 ```

-Alternatively, can work with link href rel=preconnect tags to resolve the base.
+Alternatively, can work with link src rel=preconnect tags to resolve the base.
 [TODO]

 ## Connecting to indexed db in the filter code [TODO]